Some clients have asked us “what is a certificate of conformity” over the years, and we wrote this article to answer that question.

 - Importer or manufacturer’s identification

-- Provide the name, full mailing address, and telephone number of the importer or U.S. domestic manufacturer certifying the product
+- Provide the name, full mailing address, and telephone number of the importer or domestic manufacturer certifying the product

 - Contact information for the individual maintaining records of test results: